junxit/us-congress-bills-117/bill.md

   - **(1)** the processes available to such officers enforcing subsections (b) and (c); and
   - **(2)** when such processes should be used.
 - **(g)** *Effective date* The guidance required under subsection (a) shall take effect on the date that is 180 days after the date of the enactment of this section.
+- **(h)** *GAO report* Not later than 1 year after the date of the enactment of this Act, the Comptroller General of the United States shall submit to the Secretary, the Committee on Homeland Security of the House of Representatives, and the Committee on Homeland Security and Governmental Affairs of the Senate a report that includes—
+  - **(1)** a review of the implementation of this section;
+  - **(2)** information relating to the engagement of the Department of Homeland Security with industry;
+  - **(3)** an assessment of how the guidance issued pursuant to subsection (a) complies with Executive Order 14208 (86 Fed.
+Reg.
+26633; relating to improving the nation’s cybersecurity); and
+  - **(4)** any recommendations relating to improving the supply chain with respect to covered contracts.
-- **(h)** *Definitions* In this section:
+- **(i)** *Definitions* In this section:
-  - **(1)** *Bill of materials* The term “bill of materials” means a list of the parts and components of an end product or service, including, with respect to each part and component, information relating to the origin, composition, integrity, and any other information as determined appropriate by the Under Secretary.
+  - **(1)** *Bill of materials* The term “bill of materials” means a list of the parts and components (whether new or reused) of an end product or service, including, with respect to each part and component, information relating to the origin, composition, integrity, and any other information as determined appropriate by the Under Secretary.
   - **(2)** *Covered contract* The term “covered contract” means a contract relating to the procurement of covered information and communications technology or services for the Department of Homeland Security.
   - **(3)** *Covered information and communications technology or services* The term “covered information and communications technology or services” means the terms—
     - **(A)** “information technology” (as such term is defined in section 11101(6) of title 40, United States Code);